An Alternative Approach to Functional Linear Partial Quantile Regression: PROOFS AND VERIFICATION

-\begin{lem} Tensor quantile linear regression model (\ref{chap2tqlr}) is quadratic mean differentiable (q.m.d.).\\ \end{lem} \begin{proof} By a well-known result (\citealp{van2000asymptotic}, Lemma 7.6), it suffices to verify that the density is continuously differentiable in parameter for $\mu$-almost all $x$ and that the Fisher information matrix exists and it continuous.
+\begin{lemma} Tensor quantile linear regression model (3) is quadratic mean differentiable (q.m.d.).\\ \end{lemma} \begin{proof} By a well-known result (\cite{van2000asymptotic}, Lemma 7.6), it suffices to verify that the density is continuously differentiable in parameter for $\mu$-almost all $x$ and that the Fisher information matrix exists and it continuous.
 The derivative of density is

 which is well-defined and continuous by Proposition 2.
 The same proposition shows that the information matrix exists and is continuous.
 Therefore the tensor quantile linear regression model is q.m.d. \end{proof}